chasmani/piecewise-regression/paper/paper.md

 # Model Selection

 The standard algorithm finds a good fit with a given number of breakpoints.
 In some instances we might not know how many breakpoints to expect in the data.
 We provide a tool to compare models with different numbers of breakpoints based on minimising the Bayesian Information Criterion [@wit2012all], which takes into account the value of the likelihood function while including a penalty for the number of model parameters, to avoid overfitting.
-When applied to the example in Figure \autoref{fig:example}, a model with 3 breakpoints is the preferred choice.
+When applied to the example in \autoref{fig:example}, a model with 3 breakpoints is the preferred choice.

 # Features